JamesGrigg/Project1Portfolio/index.md

 This week I finally started my real project.
 I now know what I am meant to be doing, and I have somewhere to start.
 I have been able to get some good research done about visual conditions, and have a few ideas on how I am going to implement them into a 3D world.
 After using the visual condition app that Mary suggested, I know exactly what I need to be aiming for.

 ## Week: 6
-### Monday Class:
+### Monday Home Session:
 Over the weekend, I had worked on my Kitchen scene.
 I had used the code I had created for the Ball game a few weeks earlier, to implement physics into the objects that sat ontop of the kitchen bench.
 The user was now able to pick up pots and pans on the kitchen table and drop them causing them to fall back onto the bench, onto the floor or even into the kitchen sink.
 After making this, I encountered a bug.
 If I was to pick up objects and rub them against the kitchen bench, they would begin to fly out sideways for not reason with no control.
 I decided it wasn't a huge bug and I will worry about it later.
 Monday's class did not happen due to it being a Public holiday.

 ![Image](Images/OldGameplay1.png)
 ![Image](Images/OldGameplay2.png)

 ### Thursday Class:
-This Thursday class I ebgan looking into how to implement most of my visual effects.
+This Thursday class I began looking into how to implement most of my visual effects.
 I decided that using Post Processing might be the best solution as both Mary and Adon had suggested being able to change the settings of the visual effect in game.
 I looked over the post processing effects and decided that the easiest one to start with would be Glaucoma as I could just create a Vignette that creates a faded tunnel vision effect.
 I was able to create the effect, but currently the only way to turn it on and off is outside of the game.
 I will implement a way later to be able to change it in game through a menu or something.
 I also realised a way to fix the magical flying pots bug.
 After watching a tutorial on an unrelated part of unity, I realised that when I turned gravity off, it meant that any force applied to an object would cause that object to fly away on a tangent.
 It was a simple fix.
 When the user interacts with an object, the objects gravity is no longer affected, and instead the object is turned to be in a  Kinematic state.
 This introduces the problem where there is no collision with objects that are being held, however this makes moving objects around a bit easier.
 I will worry about details like this later.

 ![Image](Images/OldGlaucoma.png)

 ### Reflection:
+This week I made some good progress on my Kitchen scene.
+I have got essentially the basics done.
+I have a good skeleton of what needs to be done.
+Hopefully the rest of my visual conditions will be as simple to implement as Glaucoma was, but I have a feeling ti won't be that easy since I am working with a mobile device.

 ## Week: 7
 ### Monday Class: